grantjo78/grantjo78.github.io/_posts/2022-05-03-arc-k8s-onboarding.md

 ## Arc-enabled Kubernetes - Agent Deployment

-In this section I'll be deploying the Arc agent onto the cluster master node using the script that was copied/downloaded.
+In this section I'll be deploying the Arc agent onto the master node using the script that was copied/downloaded.

-### Step 8: Azure Login
+### Step 8: Log into Azure

-SSH to the master node (e.g. k3s-1) and execute the following command from the script to authienticate to Azure.
+SSH to the master node (e.g. k3s-1) and execute the command in the script under **Log into Azure***.

 ```
 az login